DylanWRh/Programming-in-Artificial-Intelligence-22Fall/ProblemSet/README.md

 # Problem Set

-Here are five simple problems that get you familiar with Python language.
+Here are five quite simple problems that get you familiar with Python language.

-I have to admit that my coding style is weird and messy, at least in this assignment.
-I promise this will not happen when working in a group.
+I have to admit that my coding style is weird and messy in this assignment.
+I promise this will never happen in group works.